 Travelling solo is both an exciting and a daunting prospect.
 By stepping out and travelling alone, you are embarking on a journey with no one to rely on but yourself.
-Before your first solo trip, you may be a bit nervous but I can assure you that the rewards of solo travel far outweigh this!
-Solo travel allows you to explore the world, indulge your interests and passions, and be inspired by your own independence!
+Before your first solo trip, you may be a bit nervous but we can assure you that the rewards of solo travel far outweigh this!

-I’ve spoken to some solo travel experts and together, we’ve compiled a list of our 4 top tips for solo travel.
+We’ve spoken with solo travel experts and together, we’ve compiled a list of our top tips for solo travel.
 If you’re a first time solo traveller, these are sure to help you get prepared as you plan your holiday!
 Or, if you’ve travelled alone before, these are sure to inspire you to start planning your next adventure!
-Read on to find out more and let me know in the comments – what’s your number one tip for solo travel?

 Donna Armer, author of Solo in Salento

 “My #1 tip for Solo Travel (as well as any other travel) is preparation.
 Whether you’re planning the trip yourself or receiving assistance from a trip planner or a travel agency, you need to be prepared.
 For me preparation includes location, accommodation and transportation and along with those travel insurance, medical facilities in the vicinity of your location, and contacts in a country (in your language).
-And right up there is personal safety and security throughout the trip.
+And right up there is personal safety and security throughout the trip.”

-Everything else (attractions, sightseeing, exploring, food and wine and meeting people) is what I consider the fun part of solo travel and while it’s okay to research the area and plan on a few places of interest, I pretty much leave this to chance so I can explore everything without benefit of someone else’s opinion or selfie.”
+“Everything else (attractions, sightseeing, exploring, food and wine and meeting people) is what I consider the fun part of solo travel and while it’s okay to research the area and plan on a few places of interest, I pretty much leave this to chance so I can explore everything without benefit of someone else’s opinion or selfie.”

 Barbara Weibel, from Hole in the Donut Travels